lcmFoam/lcmFoam24/README.md

 ## Installation (for OpenFoam v2406 on Ubuntu operating systems)

 - Install OpenFOAM, for example from https://develop.openfoam.com/Development/openfoam/-/wikis/precompiled/debian
-- Download the zipped lcmFoam24 code.
-- Create a folder (for example myOpenFOAM in your home directory) for your custom OpenFoam applications/solvers and cases.
-Extract the zipped lcmFoam24 code there.
+- Download the zipped lcmFoam24 code and extract
+- Change directory to folder lcmfoam24-main
 - Change directory to applications/solvers/lcmFoam24 and open a terminal there and execute "openfoam2406".
 Execute "wclean; wmake".
 - Change directory to cases/DM_radialflow_4cells and open a terminal there and execute "openfoam2406".
 Execute "lcmFoam24".
+- Execute "paraFoam".

 ## Comparison lcmFoam24 without and with MULES solver for the vOF equation
 ![Comparison lcmFoam24 and lcmFoam24mules](comparison_lcmFoam24_lcmFoam24mules.png)